EPL Event Archive

 Spring 2018 Speaker Series

-"Six Lectures on the Difficulty of Democracy: Challenges & Prospects"
+"The Difficulty of Democracy: Challenges & Prospects"

 Feb.
 9: Paul Pierson (Political Science, Berkeley) on The Risk of ‘Democratic Backsliding’: How Inequality & Polarization Threaten American Democracy”